bobbimanners/EightBall/README.md

 * Apple II - EightBall runs under ProDOS and uses upper/lowercase text.
 It should run on 64K Apple IIe, IIc or IIgs.
 It can probably run on Apple II/II+ with an 80 column card, but this has not been tested.
 * Commodore 64 - EightBall should run on any C64.
 * Commodore VIC-20 - EightBall runs on a VIC-20 with 32K of additional RAM.

-* Linux - EightBall also runs on Linux.
+EightBall also runs on Linux (built as a 32 bit process using `gcc -m32`.

 ## Licence
 Free Software licenced under GPL v3.